FUNCTIONS AND TYPES OF EPITHELIAL TISSUE

 Main functions of epithelial tissue:

-- to function as a barrier separating compartments in the body
+- epithelia act as barriers separating compartments in the body

-- gathering small molecules and use them to synthesize larger molecules (macromolecules) that will be secreted by the cells.
+- gathering small molecules and use them to synthesize larger molecules (macromolecules) that will be transported out of the cell moved out of the cell.

 - to transform molecules by adding, removing or replacing their components and secreting them.